luciangreen/Time_Machine/big_medit1.md

 * Please record that you have invited them to the simulation in `Text-to-Breasonings/meditatorsanddoctors.pl`.

-* Replace the secret key in `chatgpt_qa.pl` according to ChatGPT.

-* You may comment/uncomment lines of the script at `Daily-Regimen/big_medit.sh`.

 # Weekly Instructions

 * Update Philosophy, Lucian-Academy (at the minimum) each week: